Garlic Butter Steak and Potato Foil Packets Recipe

 Instructions

-Prepare the ingredients: In a large mixing bowl, combine the cubed potatoes and steak pieces.
+In a large mixing bowl, combine the cubed potatoes and steak pieces.
 Drizzle with olive oil and add the melted butter, minced garlic, rosemary, thyme, paprika, salt, and pepper.
 Toss everything together until well coated.

-Create the foil packets: Lay out four large pieces of aluminum foil (about 12x12 inches).
+Lay out four large pieces of aluminum foil (about 12x12 inches).
 Divide the steak and potato mixture evenly among the four foil sheets.

-Cook the packets: Place the foil packets on the grill for about 20-25 minutes or in the oven for about 25-30 minutes, turning halfway through for even cooking.
+Place the foil packets on the grill for about 20-25 minutes or in the oven for about 25-30 minutes, turning halfway through for even cooking.
 The steak should be cooked to your desired doneness, and the potatoes should be fork-tender.